Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 We are here to help people who are buying diamonds to get the best bang for their buck.
 We find the right balance of quality to get the biggest diamond you can within your budget and help you avoid any rocks or shoals along the way.

 Let’s get one thing out of the way: I agree that synthetic diamonds look exactly like natural diamonds (so long as we’re referring to lab-grown diamonds, not diamond simulants or cubic zirconia).
 I’m not going to get into the technical details of how they make diamonds because that is not the issue.
+Lab-Created diamonds are diamonds.

 Lab-created diamonds and natural diamonds differ primarily in how they’re made but also other qualities like price, resale value, rarity and desirability.
 Here, we give a breakdown of lab-created diamonds vs. natural diamonds: